 - Hyperventilation before a test

 - Vomiting before a test

 - Prescription drugs

 - Body temperature

 You may be surprised to learn that just a one-degree increase in your body temperature will result in a .03% increase in your blood alcohol concentration or BAC.

 You Need an Experienced Defense Attorney by Your Side If You Are Arrested for DUI

-If you or a loved one has been arrested for DUI in Colorado, it is critical that you speak with a lawyer at Mark S. Rubinstein, P.C., as soon as possible.
+If you or a loved one has been arrested for DUI in Colorado, you must speak with a lawyer at Mark S. Rubinstein, P.C., as soon as possible.
 We have an experienced defense legal practitioner, and we know the common errors that are made in administering breathalyzer tests as well as the myriad of other things that can create inaccurate results.
 These inaccurate results, if not properly defended against, can cause you to be unfairly penalized by our judicial system.
 Do not let this happen to you.
 Allow us to put our years of experience and our in-depth knowledge of defenses against DUI convictions to work for you.

 A DUI on your record can negatively impact your life for years to come.
 It can not only affect your ability to drive, but it can even impact your ability to get that job you have been working towards for years.
 Do not allow your DUI to have any worse impact on your life than necessary.
 Contact us today for a free consultation by calling our office or filling out our online contact form.
 We are here for you!